Google has transformed the way search works. People can easily find what they're looking for without even having to visit the website.

 - They improve trust and consumer confidence in your brand and products

 In short, Good reviews = Improved sales owing to better on-page conversions.

-These reviews show up front-and-center for all to see whenever they perform a google search to look for a business, service or product on Google.
-Those star ratings and the online reviews make it easier for consumers to quickly compare competitors, and know whether a business can be trusted and if their products or services are good or bad.
+These reviews show up front and center for all to see whenever they perform a Google search to look for a business, service, or product on Google.
+Those star ratings and online reviews make it easier for consumers to quickly compare competitors and know whether a business can be trusted and if their products or services are good or bad.